rifkikesepara/toyota32bitproject/README.md

 ﻿# Building the App

+### Running the server

 To run this app, firstly you should execute the mock server to fetch data to the application.

 In order to run the mock server you should be in the right file directory

 > cd .../toyota-32bit-project/api

+`.../toyota-32bit-project/api>` then you must install the dependencies with the command down below

+> npm install

-`.../toyota-32bit-project/api>` then you can run the server using this command:
+the you can run the server using this command:

 > npm start

+### Running the application

 After running the mock server you will be able to run your application properly.
 To run the application you should be in the file directory

 > cd .../toyota-32bit-project/client

-`.../toyota-32bit-project/client>` then you can run the application using this command:
+`.../toyota-32bit-project/client>` as before you must install the dependencies before launching the application, use this commend:

+> npm install

+After that you will be able to launch the program:

 > npm start

 If you do this steps properly you will be okay.
 You can enjoy the application :)

+### Changing the API that app uses

+If you want to use your own backend server for this application there is a json file called **api.json** you can change the url value whatever your server uses.
+After changing the api url app will adapt immediately.

 ## Custom Hooks